Topology Tab

 4. Primary Probe Senders #

-For more information on manual senders definition, see Understanding Measurement Topology.
+For more information on this topic, see Understanding Measurement Topology.

 4.1.
 Pure MAC #

-First, senders definition has one top-level option: Use pure MAC method.
+Use pure MAC method is the first option in the view.
 If this method is desired, select it.
 Nothing more is required for senders definition for this measurement point.

 4.2.
 Manual Senders Definition #

-There are multiple methods of defining which addresses are considered senders.
+There are multiple methods for defining which addresses are considered senders.
 Any address that does not meet the given criteria is deemed to be a receiver.

 5. Secondary Probe Senders #